-Som Nath Subedi, Program Coordinator
+Som Nath Subedi, Engagement Coordinator

 About a quarter-century ago, Som Nath Subedi was one of around a 100,000 victims of The Kingdom of Bhutan’s “One Nation, One People” policy, which expelled his family from their homeland.
 They lived almost two decades in a Nepal refugee camp, a life without hope and without a meaningful future.
 Som never got enough food or clean clothes, books to read or bikes to ride.
 Despite international urging, his ethnic minority community was not repatriated to Bhutan, or returned their normal life.